Color Contrast Checker & WCAG Checker for Website Accessibility

 Copy the compliant color codes directly into your CSS, Figma file, or design system documentation.

-Designing for accessibility doesn't mean abandoning color.
-Use these tips to balance aesthetics with readability.
+Designing for website accessibility doesn't mean abandoning color.
+Use these tips to balance aesthetics with readability and find the right accessibility solutions.

 Never use color as the only means of conveying information (e.g., error messages).
 Use icons or text labels alongside color indicators.